jsdoc/jsdoc/README.md

 You can install JSDoc in your project's `node_modules` folder, or you can install it globally.

-To install the latest alpha version:
+To install the latest version available on NPM:

-    npm install jsdoc@"<=3.3.0"
+    npm install jsdoc

 To install the latest development version: